This is my own personal spin on the whole “What I wish someone told me” meme that’s so popular on the Internet these days.

-- You’ll love others more deeply, passionately and joyously.
+- You’ll love another more deeply, passionately and joyously.

 - You’ll own your own home someday.

-- Your family will grow to include a Persian cat named Izzy.
+- Your “family” will grow to include an adorable Persian cat named Izzy.

 - Career advancement will happen.
 You’ll someday earn more money than his girlfriend.